Enzoic/enzoic-react-native-password-strength/README.md

 - By default the score container (e.g. Strong, Weak, etc.) is vertically centered in the input element.
 You can provide a positive or negative offset value to move it up or down.

+#### showPasswordIconOverride

+- By default the component will use a dark gray eye image for the show plaintext password icon.
+This allows you to pass in an element to override it.
+For example, you may pass in an Icon from the iconset you are using or an alternate Image.
+You will need to size it appropriately (45x45).

+#### hidePasswordIconOverride

+- By default the component will use a dark gray eye image for the hide plaintext password icon.
+This allows you to pass in an element to override it.
+For example, you may pass in an Icon from the iconset you are using or an alternate Image.
+You will need to size it appropriately (45x45).

 ### Acknowledgements